cloudlane-one/k8s-cloud/README.md

 ### About VClusters

 Once you have gone through below setup steps to create a host cluster, you may repeat the same steps with a subset of the original nodes and different configuration to create a vcluster on top.
-Note that you have to set `cluster.virtual=true` in `./clusters/$CLUSTER_NAME/group_vars/cluster/configmap.yaml` for a vcluster to be created.
+Note that you have to set `cluster.components.k8s.virtual=true` in `./clusters/$CLUSTER_NAME/group_vars/cluster/configmap.yaml` for a vcluster to be created.

 > ⚠️ You have to include at least one of the host cluster control nodes in the subset and mark it with `control=true`.
 This is required as certain setup steps have to be performed via ssh on a control node.
 ---